scollinselliott/lakhesis/README.md

   dimensional space.
 - **Lakhesize Strands** Constructs a consensus seriation of the selected strands using an iterative process of orthogonal and linear regression of partial rankings, with PCA to harmonize sequences.
-Reults are displayed in the Consensus Seriation panel, which displays the PCA biplot of the row and column consensus seriations separately.
-The matrix plot displays the incidence matrix of the resulting consensus seration, with its coefficient of concentration.
-The agreement of the seriation in each strand with that of the conensus seriation as well as its concentration coefficient is displayed in the Criteria panel.
+Results are displayed in the Consensus Seriation panel, which displays the PCA biplot of the row and column consensus seriations separately.
+The matrix plot displays the incidence matrix of the resulting consensus seriation, with its coefficient of concentration.
+The agreement of the seriation in each strand with that of the consensus seriation as well as its concentration coefficient is displayed in the Criteria panel.
   The function `lakhesize()` performs this task.
 - **Run Deviance Test** Performs a goodness-of-fit test using deviance,